Thomas P. Sterry, MD

 Breast reconstruction can help you look and feel more feminine.

 Dr. Thomas P. Sterry

 Thomas Sterry, MD, is a board-certified New York City plastic surgeon with over 20 years of experience.
 He has been president of both the New York State Society of Plastic Surgeons and the New York Regional Society of Plastic Surgeons.
 In addition, he sits on the executive council of the New York County Medical Society and has been a delegate to the Medical Society of the State of New York for years.
 At his inviting, boutique-style practice in Manhattan, he focuses on each patient’s unique needs and aesthetic goals so that he can provide the most attractive and natural-looking outcomes possible.Meet Dr. Sterry Request a Consultation

 Breast reconstruction is plastic surgery to rebuild a breast’s shape and appearance after a mastectomy.
 This involves rebuilding both the breast mound and the nipple-areola complex.

 Can breast reconstruction be done at the same time as a mastectomy?

 It’s up to the patient, of course.
 Today, we normally perform a mastectomy and breast reconstruction at the same time.
 At your consultation, I review the pros and cons of this decision with the patient.
 The choice is usually influenced by the recommendation of the woman’s surgical oncologist, but doing both procedures at the same time has clearly been demonstrated to be safe.

-Why have another operation if you don't need one?
-You're better off to do both the mastectomy and breast reconstruction at the same time.
+Why have another operation if you don’t need one?
+You’re better off doing both the mastectomy and breast reconstruction at the same time.
 That way, when you wake up, your reconstruction is at least partially done.

 There are several ways to do breast reconstruction surgery.